Staff Product Designer

 Sales-driven outreach to non-engaged students

-AskSales wants Yield to message students who haven't shown interest in the school yet, to widen the funnel for partners.
+AskSales wants Yield to message students who haven't shown interest yet, to widen the funnel for partners.

 RiskRecreates the email-noise problem Inbox just solved.
-Erodes the trust that makes the channel work, in exchange for short-term partner volume.
+Erodes the trust that makes the channel work, for short-term partner volume.

 Declined